 Cucumber beetles are a persistent problem for gardeners and farmers alike, causing significant damage to the cucumber plant, squash, melons, and other cucurbit plants.
 One effective and natural solution to kill cucumber beetles organically is diatomaceous earth (DE).
-This guide will delve into what diatomaceous earth is, how it works, and how to use it effectively against cucumber beetles.
+This guide will delve into what this white powder is, how it works, and how to use it effectively against cucumber beetles.

 Life Cycle of a Cucumber Beetle